resbaz/resbaz2022qld/_posts/2021-11-02-book-for-workshops.md

 All workshop bookings are **free of charge**, but you will need to have your **ResBaz ticket number** handy to be able to register for any workshops.

+If a session is not listed below, bookings are not required - just turn up and join in!

 | Event location | Workshop | Date  | Time|  Link |
 |--- | --- | --- | --- |--- |